randkam/pycli/README.md

 ## Remove files including string
 ### removes all files in a given folder that include a given string
-- Can be run via the following command: ```python main.py file swap -i input1.pdf -p 1 3 -o output.pdf``` where input and output files can be changed accordingly and the pages entered after p will be swapped.
+- Can be run via the following command: ```python main.py file scandelete -f folder1 -w word ``` where input folder and string can be named accordingly.
-- Pages should be sapced
-- pages included will be swapped
+- all files including the string will be deleted